CycoPH/atasm/README.md

 The normal binary distribution will include the following files:

-ATasm.txt: this file
+readme.md: this file

-atasm.exe: The Windows executable, compiled with visual studio in 64-bit

-src/*.*: The source code for ATasm, including Makefile.

-examples/*.m65: example assembly source code
+atasm.exe: The Windows executable, compiled with visual studio in 64-bit src/\*.\*: The source code for ATasm, including Makefile. examples/\*.m65: example assembly source code

 The program should compile cleanly on all UNIX platforms.
 Simply move into the source directory and type 'make'.
 Notice that if you want to merge the resultant object code with Atari800 or WinAtari800 emulator save states, you will also need to get the ZLIB library.
 The zlib home page is <http://www.gzip.org/zlib/>

 ### 1.2 Usage {#usage}